Name

 Wartime Service

-Christopher was allocated Regimental Number 102762 and was sent to the Western Front in 1916.
-He served at Arras, Messines, Albert and Ypres and was wounded on the Somme.
+Chistopher was allocated Regimental Number 102762 and was sent to the Western Front on 18 October 1915.
+He served at Arras, Messines, Albert and Ypres and was wounded on the Somme in 1916 and re-joined his battery after he recovered.
 In August 1917 he was in ‘B’ Battery of the 46th Brigade R.F.A., 14th (Light) Infantry Brigade, 2nd Corps of the 5th Army.

 He has no known grave and is remembered on Panels 4-6 and 162 of the Tyne Cot Memorial to the Missing in Belgium.